sonic-net/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 This feature is applicable to all north-bound interfaces like CLI/gNMI/RestAPI.
 So the RBAC feature must be implemented by a module that is common to all NBIs.
 Both sonic-mgmt-framework and telemetry containers use translib for writing/reading the configurations into/from the CONFIG DB.
 Hence, the RBAC feature would be implemented in the translib module.

-Both sonic-mgmt-framework (Rest) and sonic-telemetry(gNMI) use translib library.
-So the required RBAC functionality would be implemented in the translib module (sonic-mgmt-common).

-The following table captures the CLI commands/xPATHS and their access privileges to be granted to various roles.

-###Note:
+### Note:
 1. For admin users (both default and non-default), the role name "admin" need not be specified in the "access" tag.
-The "admin" role is added in the below table for all the commands just for a better understanding.
+The "admin" role is added in the below table for all the commands just for understanding.

+Only the secadmin/netadmin/operator roles need to be mentioned in the access tag.

+Exception : The access="admin" tag needs to be added for commands, which can be accessed only by admin users.
+For example, commands like "kdump ..", "username ..", "core..", etc.

-2. If a command is applicable to all roles then the tag "access" must not be used.
-The absence of the tag "access" means that the command is applicable to all.
+2. If a command is applicable to all roles, then the tag "access" must not be used.
+The absence of the tag "access" means that the command is applicable to all roles.

+The following table captures the CLI commands/xPATHS and their access privileges to be granted for various roles.

 ### Table 3: CLI commands and their access roles